VeriTeknik/sshkeyupdate/README.md

 ## Requirements

-On the clients side needs Python 2.7 and the [paramiko](http://www.paramiko.org/) Python library.
+On the client-side needs Python 2.7 and the [paramiko](http://www.paramiko.org/) Python library.

 You can install paramiko like